GabeScott/standard-works-vault/General Conference/1971 April - Great Experiences.md

 # Great Experiences

-*By Sterling W. Sill - Assistant to the Council of the Twelve*
+By Elder Sterling W. Sill - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1971 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1971/04/great-experiences?lang=eng)

-My brothers and sisters; as a text for my remarks I would like to quote an interesting line from Ecclesiastes in which the wise man Solomon said, “My heart had great experience.”
-(Eccl.
-1:16.)
+My brothers and sisters; as a text for my remarks I would like to quote an interesting line from Ecclesiastes in which the wise man Solomon said, “My heart had great experience.” ([[Ecclesiastes 1.16|Eccl.
+1:16]].)

 Certainly the most successful lives are those that have the most worthwhile experiences.
 The religion of Christ itself is not so much a set of ideas as it is a set of activities.
 The purpose of the Church is to help us translate the principles of the gospel of Christ into constructive, meaningful human experience.
 And everyone should work toward this end by a daily practice of thinking some uplifting thoughts, listening to some fine music, reading some stimulating literature, doing some good deeds, and having some great experiences every day.